-Statement of Disability: Disability Support Services (DSS) provides services to students with disabilities to insure accessibility to university programs.
+Statement of Disability: Disability Support Services (DSS) provides services to students with disabilities to ensure accessibility to university programs.
 DSS offers information about accommodations and disability, evaluation referral, adaptive technology training and equipment, and interpreter services for academically related purposes.

-If you suspect you have a disability that is impacting your academic performance or have been previously documented as a person with a disability, you will need to apply and provide documentation of that disability to the Disability Support Services.
-This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
+If you suspect you have a disability that is impacting your academic performance or has been previously documented as a person with a disability, you will need to apply and provide documentation of that disability to the Disability Support Services.
+This documentation must be supplied by a licensed or certified professional to diagnose the disability in question.